Welcome to Empire’s web sites. We appreciate your interest in us and hope to make your on-line

 From time to time we will provide links to websites not owned or controlled by us.
 We do this because we think this information might be of interest or use to you.
 While we do our best to ensure your privacy, we cannot be responsible for the privacy practices of other sites.
 A link to a third party website does not constitute or imply endorsement by us.
 Additionally, we cannot guarantee the quality or accuracy of information presented on those websites.
 We encourage you to review the privacy practices of any website you visit.

-We may provide email links to further facilitate communication between us and you.
+We may provide email and fax links to further facilitate communication for our members and their designees and caregivers.
 Information collected through email may be shared with our customer service department, employees or third parties that perform services on our behalf.
 Unless otherwise noted, email through our website is not a completely secure and confidential means of communication.
 Non-encrypted email may be accessed and viewed by other Internet users without your knowledge and permission while in transit to us.
 Further, if you request that we email information about you to someone through our digital channels, that email may not be completely secure.
 Please verify email addresses carefully before submitting such a request.